Learn to take advantage of Character Creator 3 to empower your render pipeline.

 In this case, as her cartoon eyes are brown, I have created a material with the same parameters as the material of the teeth, but with a metallic touch that will give a lot of life to the cartoon eyes.
 When I like the material, I select the pupil-shaped polygons and put them inside.
 To these polygons I assign the basic V-Ray material but I leave the diffuse texture totally black so that it doesn’t reflect any light.
 For the eyes to have good brightness we have to unhide the Occlusion geometry of the eye and deal with its material.

 Again the V-Ray base material will be perfect to create a crystalline material.
 For this we have to put a white colour in the Refraction Color section.
 And to make it shiny we just have to put a white colour in the Refraction Colour section.
 We can control the intensity of this brightness using the Amount parameter.
 To finish with the eyes we have to unhide the Tearline geometry and of course apply the basic V-Ray material.
 The material I use is exactly the same as the one we just applied.

 I finish the textures section by applying the rest of the body textures with the same skin material and the same parameters.
 And of course I apply the clothing materials that I had previously created in Substance Painter.
 Remember that if you want more definition in the clothes you can apply a second texture of Normal map of a fabric in detail as we did to the textures of the skin to give it much more realism.

-To visualise the whole rendered character I usually apply the render inside the scene, to do this I go to the Render menu and select the V-ray IPR option.
+To visualize the whole rendered cartoon character I usually apply the render inside the scene, to do this I go to the Render menu and select the V-ray IPR option.